 Do not turn the page.

-You should have set an event which will trigger at the end of day 3, which will instruct you on how and when to move on to the next day.
+You should have set an event which will trigger at the end of day 3, which will instruct you on what to do when the day ends.

 Day 3 End-of-shift Briefing

 Back at the office, Jewel is as anxious as ever to talk about the case...